rosivagyok/Road-Segmentation/README.md

 # Road-Segmentation

-Semantic segmentation of roads/lanes with Fully Convolutional Network.
+Semantic segmentation of roads/lanes with Fully Convolutional Network based on Udacity project proposal.

 Implements the model and method proposed by Long, Shelhamer & Darrell in 'Fully Convolutional Networks for Semantic Segmentation' on a road segmentation task/dataset.